-If you have these two boxes above for example, the box on the right has more volume than the smaller box on the left.
+Looking at the two boxes above, the box on the right has more volume than the smaller box on the left.

-Geometric is defined by its allegiance to mathematical construction.
+Geometric from is defined by its allegiance to mathematical construction.

-The basic shapes above, like a sphere, cube, or pyramid are going to be geometric forms.
-Typically shapes with angular and hard edges will be seen as geometric.
+The basic shapes above (sphere, cube, and pyramid) are geometric forms.
+Typically, shapes with angular and hard edges are considered geometric.

-You'll see a lot of these forms in architecture, products like consumer electronics, shipping containers, and things like that.
+EXAMPLEYou can see a lot of geometric forms in architecture, products like consumer electronics, and shipping containers.

-Organic form on the other hand, is defined by its simulation of natural substance.
-So instead of hard edged geometrical forms, you'll have irregular, complex, curvy, and varied contours, much like you see in nature with hills, and mountains, the folds, faces, hands, animals, and the list goes on and on and on really
+Organic form, on the other hand, is defined by its simulation of natural substance.
+Instead of the hard edges of geometric forms, organic forms have irregular, complex, curvy, and varied contours, much like you see in nature with hills and mountains, or in the details of faces and hands.

 Source: THIS WORK IS ADAPTED FROM SOPHIA AUTHOR MARIO E. HERNANDEZ